2010 Pulitzer Prize

 The 2010 Pulitzer Prizes were awarded on Monday, April 12, 2010.
 In journalism, The Washington Post won four awards while The New York Times won three.
 For the first time, an online source, ProPublica, won in what had previously been the sole province of print.
 A musical, Next to Normal, won the Drama award for the first time in 14 years.
 Country singer-songwriter Hank Williams, who died at age 29 in 1953, received a special citation.
-Below, the winner(s) in each category are listed.
+The winner(s) in each category are: